This post may contain affiliate links. See our disclosure policy for details.

 Good news, homeschoolers, the options for secular homeschool curriculum are growing in leaps and bounds!
-In the following article, we break down your curriculum and resource choices by style, age, and subject.
+In the following article, we break down your core curriculum and resource choices by style, age, and subject.

 In the past few years, we have seen huge growth in the homeschool community.
 With that, the demand for more versatile and comprehensive secular curriculum has grown.

 Now, we homeschoolers know a little about supply and demand.
 And I’m thrilled to share that as demand has grown, curriculum companies and a few very savvy homeschoolers have risen to the occasion.